 What is silver skin?
-Silverskin is that odd rather unappetizing looking silvery-white connective tissue that must be removed from pork, beef, and lamb prior to cooking.
+Silverskin is that odd rather unappetizing-looking silvery-white connective tissue that must be removed from pork, beef, and lamb before cooking.

 Why remove it?
 Silverskin does not break down when cooked and will add nothing to your dish but a bit of chewy awfulness.
 To remove it, take the tip of a sharp knife and insert it just under the beginning of where the silver skin starts, holding the blade at an upward angle, follow the length of the silver skin until you come to the end; remove and dispose of the silver skin.
 Continue working around the meat, sometimes, it is on both sides, until you have removed it all.

 Now to butterfly: Once the silver skin is removed, butterfly the tenderloin by laying it flat; using a sharp knife cut almost through the meat, stopping about ½ inch from cutting all the way through.
 Open the tenderloin up like a book, place between two pieces of plastic wrap and pound it evenly to be about ⅓ inch thick.
 Don't pound too hard as you don't want to break through the meat; just get it all even.